-Net cash provided by investing activities during the quarter ended March 31, 2021, was \$0.9 million compared to net cash used in investing activities of less than \$0.1 million for the same period last year.
-The cash provided by investing activities during the three months ended March 31, 2021, was primarily due to the proceeds from the sale of the Houston facilities' assets that were classified as assets held for sale at the year ended December 31, 2020.
+Net cash used in investing activities during the quarter ended March 31, 2022, was less than \$0.1 million compared to net cash provided by investing activities of less than \$0.9 million for the same period last year.
+The cash used in investing activities during the three months ended March 31, 2022, was primarily for the purchase of computer equipment.